 All that said, if you want a high-end smart trainer, I think the best option is currently Wahoo’s Kickr V6.

-It’s a couple of years old now, but it’s got every feature you’d want, including WiFi, Race Mode and so on.
+It’s around three years old now, but it’s got every feature you’d want, including WiFi, Race Mode and so on.

 It’s also got a substantial, 7.3kg flywheel that generates lots of inertia and makes the ride feel excellent.

-In terms of fluidity through the pedals, the difference compared to something such as the Kickr Core or JetBlack Victory isn’t massive.
-However, the extra stability of its wider, three-leg design and much heavier overall weight of just under 22kg, mean it’s super-stable underneath you when cranking out high power efforts.
+In terms of fluidity through the pedals, the difference compared to something such as the Kickr Core or JetBlack Victory isn’t night and day.
+However, the extra stability of its wider, three-leg design and much heavier overall weight of just under 22kg, mean it’s super-stable underneath you when cranking out high-power efforts.

 For someone as light as me, that doesn’t make a huge difference, but if you’re a bigger, more powerful rider, you’ll likely appreciate a trainer with more ballast such as this.